wowawiwa/frontend/README.md

 ```sh
 npm install
 npm run dev
 ```

 ## Choices

 Intended is to take the **most standard tooling** at the time of writing.

-- `Webpack`: Is the *run time*.
-It 1) serves the files on `http://localhost:8080`, but also 2) orchestrates the whole pipeline to transform source files to servable files.
+- `Webpack`: Is the "*runtime*": It 1) serves the files on `http://localhost:8080`, but also 2) orchestrates the pipeline to transform source files to servable files.
-- `NPM` as the CL interface, and to manage frontend packages.
-It's ran at *development time*: It downloads libraries and keeps track of their versions and dependencies (in `package.json` and `package-lock.json`).
+- `npm` as 1) the CL interface and 2) to manage frontend packages (at *development time*): It downloads libraries and keeps track of their versions and dependencies (in `package.json` and `package-lock.json`).
-- `Babel` is a package that contains the logic to convert from ES5+ to more browser-compatible ES5.
+- `Babel` is a package that contains the logic to convert from ES5+ to browser-compatible ES5.

-More precisely, in `package.json`:
+More precisely, the dependencies in `package.json`:

 - `webpack` to bundle all the modules
 - `webpack-cli` to run webpack from cli